yiwenguo/Deep-Likelihood-Network/README.md

 An example of training image inpainting autoencoder using our DL-Net:
 ```
 python train_inpaint.py \
-./path/to/your/pretrained/model/ \
+--model_path ./path/to/your/pretrained/model/ \
-./path/to/your/data/ \
+--data_path ./path/to/your/data/ \
 --k 5
 ```
 With k=1, it boils down to the ridgt-joint training as explained:
 ```
 python train_inpaint.py \
-./path/to/your/pretrained/model/ \
+--model_path ./path/to/your/pretrained/model/ \
-./path/to/your/data/ \
+--data_path ./path/to/your/data/ \
 --k 1
 ```
 Pretrained models used in our experiments can be downloaded at: